deshika99/deshika99/README.md

 <h1 align="center">Hi 👋, I'm Deshika Hansini</h1>
 <h3 align="center">About Me!
-I'm a 2nd year student BSC(Hons) Computer Science & Software Engineering from SLIIT ACADEMY.
+I'm a Final year student BSC(Hons)  Software Engineering from SLIIT City Uni.
 My passion is learning about new dimensions in technology and applying them in a functional space.</h3>